felixykliu/NAOMI/README.md

 Code is written with PyTorch v0.4.1 (Python 3.6.5).

-Dataset is available from [STATS](https://www.stats.com/data-science/).
-Download the data from [here](https://drive.google.com/open?id=17Ov4nwshLbn13w8qLuH8LNvzXzMTcjJt) into the `data/` folder.
+Download the data from [here](https://drive.google.com/open?id=17Ov4nwshLbn13w8qLuH8LNvzXzMTcjJt) and put into the `data/` folder.

 ## To train the model: